If you want to jump straight to our NFL Films playlist, go ahead.

 Can anybody corroborate if this was the music for the legendary 1977 AFC Championship when the Colts couldn’t stop the Raiders and slow-as-fuck Dave Casper (the "ghost to the post") 9 - Jet Set (Mike Vickers)

 Just like with Gathering Crowds above, this was also a TWIB (This Week In Baseball) theme.
-With "Jets" in the title, I should picture Richard Todd throwing out and up to Al Toon or Wesley Welker but I’m actually envisioning Marv Albert introduce a James Scott light heavyweight fight from Rahweh State Prison.
+With "Jets" in the title, I should picture Richard Todd throwing out and up to Al Toon or Wesley Welker but I’m actually envisioning Marv Albert introduce a James Scott light heavyweight fight from Rahweh State Prison on NBC’s SportsWorld.
 10 - Classic Battle

 Another iconic NFL Films opus.
 Seems older, circa 1968 so I picture the Packers or Colts putting together a 4th quarter drive here.
 11 - Hero In Waiting (David Robidoux)

 David Robidoux because the heir apparent to Sam Spence for NFL music.
-His stuff is definitely a bit more bombastic.
+His stuff is definitely a bit more grandiose.
 But this one many colors to it the further you go.
-12 - Action in Memphis (Johnny Pearson)
+12 - The Pony Soldiers *

 This is noted as Super Bowl V highlights music so I’m picturing Bob Hayes on the galloping part of the song, and Bob Lilly laying people out on the rougher stuff.
-14 - Lombardi Trophy History (David Rabidoux)
+14 - Brass In Action (Keith Mansfield)

 Now we’re back to swingin’ music with cowbell, horns and lots of hard-hitting linebackers and mud fields.
 16 - Sunday With Soul